Collisions of red giants in galactic nuclei: Introduction

 High-velocity collisions between main-sequence stars \citep[e.g.,][]{BenzHills1987,BenzHills21992,Lai+1993,Rauch+1999,FreitagBenz2005} have been studied using numerical simulations, focusing on the mass ejection and the impact of such collisions on the thermodynamic state of the host, rather than their observation signatures.
-Recently, \citet{AmaroSeoane2023} analytically investigated the observables of high-velocity collisions between stars of various types in galactic nuclei.
+Observational signatures of the electromagnetic radiation from such collisions have been studied mostly analytically.
+For example, \citet{Balberg+2013} showed that two stars in a compact binary can collide at high speed when passing very close to a SMBH, which can generate a flare as bright as supernovae.
+Recently, \citet{AmaroSeoane2023} analytically investigated the observables of high velocity collisions between stars of various types in galactic nuclei.
 They found that the peak luminosity of high-velocity collisions can be as high as $10^{44}\eta_{\rm rad}$~erg/s.
 Here, $\eta_{\rm rad}$ is one of the determining factors which measures how efficiently the initial kinetic energy is converted into radiation energy.
 If $\eta_{\rm rad}$ is of order unity, the peak luminosity can be comparable to different types of nuclear transients, such as tidal disruption events.
 However, $\eta_{\rm rad}$ in their work was left as a free parameter because evaluating $\eta_{\rm rad}$ involves non-linear hydrodynamics effects such as shocks, which cannot be done analytically.